03/30/2025 - Racing Lagoon

 While

 Pseudoregalia's art direction lends surprising depth to a seemingly empty world, the same can't be said for the story.
 It's a game which simply leans significantly further into gameplay than anything else.
-Just take Sybil's line as proof.
+Just take Sybil's opening line as proof.
 She's only got one, at the very, very start of the game.
 Even in the dialogue at the end of the game Sybil's own lines are left unseen as the final boss speaks a bit.

 Since there's little to no story, I don't feel bad describing it here.
 If you'd like to avoid spoilers don't read the rest of this paragraph.
 So essentially, the game begins with Sybil entering the world through a mirror in the dilapidated dungeon, worried about whether she's too late.
 She travels from area to area, eventually unlocking enough abilities to defeat the princess, which results in a short discussion in which Sybil's name is revealed, as well as the fact that this was all a dream.
 My idea is that "The Princess" has simply been dreaming too long and the dreamworld is beginning to crumble, so Sybil, a dream cop sort of character, came in to wake her up.
 Perhaps the dream world always exists, and the NPCs are its natural denizens, but if people like The Princess spend too long in the dream world things can go awry, hence the need for Sybil to wake them.

 There are actually NPCs in this world, who take the form of little goatlike people, somewhat reminiscent of Sybil.
-Unffortunately, very few of them have anything to say about the situation/story.
+Unfortunately, very few of them have anything to say about the situation/story.
 The vast majority of them take the "random guy" approach to NPCs, where you walk up, they make a strange statement, and you go about your day without ever responding.
 This methodology for NPCs is always fun, but doesn't usually fill out the setting in any significant way, as is the case with

 Pseudoregalia.